GMC Savana Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Policy cost with full coverage for a teen driver can cost as much as $4,524
+- The price for full coverage for a teen driver can cost $4,524

-Older drivers with no violations or accidents and high physical damage deductibles could pay as little as $1,100 every 12 months on average, or $92 per month, for full coverage.
-Rates are much higher for teenagers, where even without any violations or accidents they should be prepared to pay at least $4,500 a year.
+More mature drivers with a good driving record and high deductibles may pay as little as $1,100 every 12 months on average for full coverage.
+Prices are highest for teenage drivers, where even good drivers will have to pay in the ballpark of $4,500 a year.
 View Rates by Age

-Your home state also has a big influence on GMC Savana insurance rates.
-A middle-age driver might find rates as low as $890 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $1,650 on average in Louisiana, New York, and Michigan.
+The state you live in also has a big influence on GMC Savana insurance prices.
+A middle-age driver might find prices as low as $890 a year in states like Vermont, New Hampshire, and Missouri, or at least $1,650 on average in Louisiana, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |